tesommer/FreeCrumbs/Building/Home/README.md

     key_release VK_ALT

 **Warning:**
 *A key press must have a corresponding key release.
-Similarly, a mouse button press must be paired with a release of the button.*
+Similarly, a mouse-button press must be paired with a release of the button.*

 #### Variables